Field Trip Injury Lawsuits in California

 1. Because of the speeding bus, you fall out of your seat and break your arm.
 As the bus was speeding, you will likely be able to argue negligence.

 2. After you arrive at the field trip destination, you exit the bus.
 About twenty feet from the bus, you trip on a curb and break your arm.
 The school district's immunity likely stands.
-While the driver was negligent in speeding, it would be difficult to show a relationship between the speeding and your tripping.
+While the driver was negligent in speeding, it would be difficult to show a relationship between speeding and tripping.

 Comparative Negligence